mattermost/docs/source/playbooks/setting-up-playbooks.rst

 Playbooks are repeatable workflows and sometimes it's easier to copy and improve rather than start from scratch.
 You can do this by duplicating a playbook in the **Playbooks** screen.
 Select the **...** under **Actions** and then select **Duplicate**.
 The copied playbook will have **Copy of** appended to its original name which you can edit.

-You can also import playbooks between teams.
+You can import playbooks between teams.
 From the **Playbooks** screen, select **Import**.
 Choose the team you're importing to, then select the JSON file.

-Lastly, if you want to create a backup of your playbook in JSON format, you can export it.
-To do this from the Playbooks screen, select the **...** under **Actions** and then select **Export**.
-Save the file to an appropriate location.
-The exported file can be used with your source control tool, to manage changes made to the playbook and allow you to rollback to previous versions.
+You can also export any playbook to JSON to easily share with other Mattermost servers.